 The night we went to Nguyen Art Gallery’s Colours of Nature exhibition opening, the whole of Hanoi seemed to have crammed into the gallery.
 Art lovers were posing for photos with artists Dang Hiep, Duy Hoa, Trinh Lien, Duy Tung, and Le Thuy as if they were a K-Pop boy band.

 It was a sociable crowd and we met lots of local artists, art writers, academics, and art-loving foreign tourists at the exhibition.
 And not once did the talk turn to food.

-Where and how to enjoy art in Hanoi
+Where and how to experience the Hanoi art scene

 Hanoi’s Vietnam Fine Arts Museum

 66 Nguyen Thai Hoc Street, Ba Dinh